israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  If a value can be converted to true, the value is so-called truthy.
  If a value can be converted to false, the value is so-called falsy.

+ Examples of expressions that can be converted to false are:

 #### Logical AND ( && )